Operation Catechism: Background

 RAF and Royal Navy reconnaissance aircraft located Tirpitz at Tromsø on 18 October.
 As the Allied intelligence services had not been able to confirm that the battleship had been crippled, it was considered necessary to conduct further air raids against her.
 Nos.
-9 and 617 Squadrons attacked Tirpitz on 29 October in what was designated Operation Obviate.
+9 and 617 Squadrons attacked Tirpitz on 29 October during Operation Obviate.
 As the Tromsø area was within range of RAF bases in northern Scotland if the Lancasters were modified, this attack was somewhat simpler to conduct than Operation Paravane.
-To extend their range, the Lancasters were fitted with extra fuel tanks and more powerful engines, and their forward and mid-upper gun turrets and pilot's armour plate were removed.
+To extend their range, the Lancasters were fitted with extra fuel tanks and more powerful engines and their forward and mid-upper gun turrets and pilot's armour plate were removed.
 The reduction in armament left the Lancasters very vulnerable to German fighter aircraft, and they would have to fly without escort as no British fighters had the range needed to reach Tromsø.

 During Operation Obviate, the bombers flew north over the Norwegian Sea, and met up over Torneträsk lake in Northern Sweden.
 This violated Sweden's neutrality, but allowed the bombers to approach Tromsø from the south-east.
 The Allies believed the Germans would not expect an attack from this direction.
 Despite clear weather for most of the flight, Tirpitz was covered by cloud shortly before the Lancasters reached the point where they were to release their Tallboy bombs.
-This made it impossible to accurately target the battleship, and the 33 aircraft which bombed achieved no hits.
+The cloud made it impossible to accurately target the battleship, and the 33 aircraft which bombed achieved no hits.
 Tirpitz was slightly damaged by a near miss.
 One of the Lancasters made a forced landing in Sweden after being damaged by anti-aircraft gunfire, and the remainder returned to base.